getumbrel/umbrel/APPS.md

                   # read-only inside the Docker container at path /.bitcoin
                   # - ${BITCOIN_DATA_DIR}:/.bitcoin:ro
               environment:
-                  # Pass any environment variables to your app for configuration
+                  # Pass any environment variables to your app for configuration.
+                  #
-                  # Here are all the environment variables that allow you to
+                  # Here are all the environment variables that you can use to
-                  # connect to Bitcoin Core, LND, Electrum server and a Tor proxy
+                  # connect to Bitcoin Core, LND, Electrum server and Tor proxy:
                   #
                   # Bitcoin Core environment variables
                   # $BITCOIN_NETWORK - Can be "mainnet", "testnet" or "regtest"